9 min read

 </script>

-Will simply ignore any attempt to do so.
-This can cause problems if you have inline script peppered through your code and rely on a deferred third party library, eg jQuery.
+Any attempt to defer that inline block will simply be ignored.
+This can cause problems if you have inline script scattered through your code and rely on a deferred third-party library, e.g. jQuery.
 There are two potential solutions if you can't simply move the code to the bottom of the page:

 1. Move each inline code block into its own file and include it using the src attribute so you can defer it.

 2. Or you can try declaring the block as a module.
-Your mileage may vary as browser support may be limited and it also places the script into strict mode, which may break it.
-Trying and testing is key!
+Test this carefully, as browser support may be limited and it also places the script into strict mode, which may break it.

 Async

-The async attribute tells the browser to download the script now and execute as soon as it has finished.
-Like defer, the downloading is done asynchronously, unlike defer, the script is executed as soon as it is downloaded.
+The async attribute tells the browser to download the script now and execute it as soon as it has finished.
+Like defer, the downloading is done asynchronously.
+Unlike defer, the script is executed as soon as it is downloaded.
 Here is the behaviour:

 Javascript loading async